 Low platelet count:

-If you have some of these symptoms, your doctor may do a test called a complete blood count.
-She may also take a biopsy of your bone marrow to check you for this disorder.
+If you have any of these symptoms, your doctor may do a test called a complete blood count.
+They may also take a biopsy of your bone marrow to check you for this disorder.

 How Is It Treated?